Steve McCall: Sheffield Wednesday

 His time at Sheffield Wednesday was less successful, as he spent much of his 4 seasons sidelined with a range of injuries, limiting his collection of appearances to only 36, scoring only 2 goals.
 In the midst of an unfortunate run at Wednesday, McCall achieved a childhood dream by being loaned to his hometown team Carlisle United, where he spent only a few months making 6 appearances without a goal.
 He contributed 5 appearances to Wednesday's run in the 1990–91 Football League Cup, but was not part of the match day squad as they won the final.

 Plymouth Argyle

 Towards the end of the 1991–92 season, McCall was sold to Plymouth Argyle for £25,000.
-He was named the club's player of the season two years in a row in 1993 and 1994, only the second player in Argyle's history to achieve such a title (the other being Paul Mariner, one of McCall's ex-teammates).
+He was named the club's player of the season two consecutive times (1993 and 1994), only the second player in Argyle's history to achieve such a title (the other being Paul Mariner, one of McCall's ex-teammates).
 As if given a new lease of life, McCall enjoyed a period of rich form in his two occasions at Plymouth, making 275 appearances in 6 years at the club.
 In 1995 McCall enjoyed a short reign as Plymouth's caretaker manager before he was replaced by Neil Warnock.